Frequently Asked Questions

 Important: If you are undertaking an unpaid internship with your current employer, it is not appropriate for you to carry out your regular duties with your employer as this would constitute a work relationship and may be in breach of the Fair Work Act.
 It is imperative that your work focuses on a project that stands outside of your usual tasks.

-Work placements are generally unpaid as students are considered to benefit by gaining knowledge and experience, and in many cases, by earning credit towards your degree.
+Unfortunately, no. Work placements are usually unpaid as student are considered to benefit by gaining knowledge and experience, and in many cases, by earning credit towards your degree.
+There are some instances where organisations will offer a small payment (or stipend) however the majority will be unpaid.

 Do I need a Working with Children Check or Police Check?